zoeferencova/coordinator-tool-api/docs/data/completed-timespan-data.md

 # Get Completed Timespan Data

-Get data on timespan taken to complete list items if current User has access permissions to it.
+Get data on number of items that are completed within various timespans for the current User.

 **URL** : `/api/data/completed-timespan-data/`